 In addition to donating used toys, there are many ways you can recycle toys so that they don’t end up in the landfill:

-- Contribute to a toy library: Some communities have toy libraries that are like book libraries - you can check toys in and out so that your child is never bored with their personal stash.
+- Contribute to a toy library: Some communities have toy libraries that are like book libraries – you can check toys in and out so that your child is never bored with their personal stash.
 Each toy library is unique to the local community, so the best way to find one in your area is to do a search online for your city/town name + “toy library.”
-If you can’t find out in your neighbourhood, set up your own toy library.

-- Recycling centers: Some communities have set up recycling programs for large plastic toys and metals toys as well, though you will need to call ahead to determine your recycling center’s toy recycling policy.
+- Recycling centers: Some communities have set up recycling programs for large plastic toys and metal toys as well, though you will need to call ahead to determine your recycling center’s toy recycling policy.

-- Deconstruction: If you’re recycling center will not take your toys as is, sometimes you can dismantle them yourself to recycle the various components, such as the paper, cardboard, metal, and plastic which can then be put with other recyclables of the same kind.
+- Deconstruction: If the recycling center will not take your toys as is, sometimes you can dismantle them yourself to recycle the various components, such as paper, cardboard, metal, and plastic which can then be put with other recyclables of the same kind.
 Cardboard and paper components can also be composted.